Morphological computation and decentralized learning in a swarm of sterically interacting robots: Materials and Methods

 \subsubsection{Collective learning as a dynamical process}

-The goal is to link policy and environment to find a route for a successful decentralized learning scheme on the average.
+The goal is to link policy and environment to find a route for a successful decentralized learning scheme on average.
 The time evolution of the probability $p^i_C$, respectively $p^i_W$, of finding a robot $i$ with a correct, respectively wrong, policy is described by the following master equation~:

 where $p^i_W = 1-p^i_C$ and $\omega^i_{C,W}$, respectively $\omega^i_{W,C}$, are the transition rates at which the robot $i$ with a wrong policy turns into a correct policy and conversely.
+Defining the concentration of robots with a correct policy as $c_C$, the concentration of robots with a wrong policy is given by $c_W = c_0 - c_C$ (where $c_0$ is the constant overall concentration of the swarm).
+In a system with good mixing, the encounter rate between robots with correct and wrong policy is proportional to the product of their concentrations, $k c_Cc_W$ (to leading order), where $k$ is proportional to mutual diffusion.
+When encountered, robots compare their rewards and a robot with a wrong policy will adopt the correct policy at a probability $f_{CW}$.
+The opposite is also possible (false information scenario) and a robot with a correct policy will adopt a wrong policy at a rate $f_{WC}$.
+When combined, the rate equation for the growth in the population with a correct policy becomes

+Collective learning is achieved when the concentration of robots with correct policy grows, implying: $dc_C/dt >0$.
+Since $k$, $c_W$, and $c_C$ are all non-negative, collective learning is guaranteed when $f_{CW}>f_{WC}$.
+Given the definition of the reward function in Eq.~\ref{eqReward} and the selection protocol defined in Fig.~\ref{fig:Learning}, robots with the correct threshold will have, on average, a higher reward, $\rho_C>\rho_W$, and the population with the correct policies will prevail (see SM for a full derivation).

 We assume space is homogeneous and identify the probability of a given policy for a given robot with the concentration of robots, $c_{C,W}$, having that policy.
 Since transition between states happens only through local communication, the transition rates are proportional to the robot encounter rate constant, the latter being independent of the policies of the encountering robots.
 Under the above hypothesis, the transition rates are proportional to the concentrations and the transition elements read $\omega_{C,W}\approx k f_{CW} c_C$, and symmetrically $\omega_{W,C}\approx k f_{WC} c_W$, where $k$ is the encounter rate, and $f_{CW}$, respectively $f_{WC}$, is the transfer probability of $W$, respectively $C$, becoming $C$, respectively $W$, upon encounter.
 As a result,

-where $c_0$ is the overall concentration of robots in the arena (leading to Eq.~\ref{eqLearningRateMain} in the main text).
+where $c_0$ is the overall concentration of robots in the arena.

 To achieve positive mean collective learning, $dc_C/dt>0$, the factors of the product in Eq. \ref{eqLearningRate} has to be non negative, which amounts to